makerforgetech/dmt-labs.github.io/_posts/2024-10-24-dynamic-module-loading-python.md

 pub.sendMessage('mytopic', data='somedata') # Publish to a topic
 pub.subscribe(self.handler_method, 'anothertopic') # subscribe to another topic
 ```
+This is the primary communication method between modules in the Modular Biped Project.
+A timing loop fires events at intervals, triggering functionality in the modules.

 ## Writing a New Module for This Architecture